NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 1. Then, check when the cache is refreshed lately.

-If the alarm is raised because of the data deleted from the DBs (as per data deletion requests), consider it as a false alarm.
+1. If the alarm is raised because of the data deleted from the DBs (as per data deletion requests), consider it as a false alarm.

+    - You can check for recent data deletion requests by querying `malzahar` contracts.
+Example:
+    ```SELECT * FROM `nu-br-data.contract.malzahar__excise_fields` where excise_field__database = "customers" order by excise_field__created_at desc```

+1. Additionally, and if none of the previous explains the decreasing row counts, you can check for duplicates rows in the `log`.
+It could be the case that today's row count is still higher than yesterday's if yesterday's `log` contains duplicates.

+    - You can do this by opening Databricks, querying the logs and analysing the row counts.
+Example,

+    ```
+    val log_0731 = spark.read.parquet("s3_path")
+    val log_0801 = spark.read.parquet("s3_path")
+    log_0731.distinct.count
+    log_0801.distinct.count
+    ```

 #### Solution, a Work around